userpersona/lodashmethods/README.md

 # **_.inRange ([start=0], end, [step=1]) :**
-## Checks if n is between start and up to, but not including, end.
-If end is not specified, it's set to start with start then set to 0.
-If start is greater than end the params are swapped to support negative ranges.
+## In range can take two parameters, start (wich by default is zero) and end, and the number to check. inRange returns a boolean. if the numbers between zero or start to up to end number, but not including end.
+If start is not specified and the end number is lower than zero the range will be swapped to support negative numbers

 ## Arguments

 **number (number)**: The number to check.
 **[start=0] (number)**: The start of the range.
 **end (number)**: The end of the range.

 Returns
 **(boolean)**: Returns true if number is in the range, else false.
 ## **Example**